ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Immutability.md

 ## c2.options=[]

 # NamedTuple cannot use default_factory; defaults share same object
-# This is forced to use a single default list if provided, and no factory.
+# This must use a single default list if provided, and no factory.
 PointNT = NamedTuple("PointNT", [("tags", list[str])])